10 Best Monogram Fonts for Machine Embroidery

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 I have to admit, I’m in a bit of a monogram rut.
 It seems like I keep using the same interlocking curly monogram over and over again.
 And while it’s attractive and serves its purpose, I’m frankly getting a bit sick of it.
-I need to invest in some new monogram typefaces, so I’m on a quest to identify the 10 best monogram fonts for machine embroidery and hopefully get inspired.
+I need to invest in some new monogram typefaces, digitizing some myself and identifying the 10 best monogram fonts for machine embroidery and hopefully get inspired.

 Products mentioned in this post

 - Fishtail Monogram Font by Zoeys Designs

 - College Girl Monogram Font by Machine Embroidery Geek